A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: New Iterative Approach

 \begin{lemma} Let $R$ be a $n \times n$ positive definite correlation matrix, $I$ be the $n \times n$ identity matrix, and $0< \delta <1$ be a constant, then

 \end{lemma}

-The convergence of this infinite series follows from the von-Neumann series (the matrix version of the Taylor series, Lebedev 1997) expansion of $g(u)= (R + u I)^{-1}$ around $u=\delta$:
+The convergence of this infinite series follows from the von Neumann series (the matrix version of the Taylor series, Lebedev 1997) expansion of $g(u)= (R + u I)^{-1}$ around $u=\delta$:

-Setting $u=0$, we get $R^{-1} = \sum_{k=1}^{\infty} \delta^{k-1}(R+\delta I)^{-k}$ and thus the proposed solution obtained using the iterative regularization is the $M$-th order von-Neumann approximation of $R^{-1}$.
-The predictor $\hat{y}_{\delta}$ in the popular approach (\ref{eq:yhat_delta}) uses $t_1$, the first order von-Neumann approximation, and hence our proposed approach is a generalization of the popular approach.
+Setting $u=0$, we get $R^{-1} = \sum_{k=1}^{\infty} \delta^{k-1}(R+\delta I)^{-k}$ and thus the proposed solution obtained using the iterative regularization is the $M$-th order von Neumann approximation of $R^{-1}$.
+The predictor $\hat{y}_{\delta}$ in the popular approach (\ref{eq:yhat_delta}) uses $t_1$, the first order von Neumann approximation, and hence our proposed approach is a generalization of the popular approach.